 Can I make a spinach omelette without eggs?

-What can I add to a spinach omelette?
+What else can I add to a spinach omelette?

-To achieve fluffiness, whisk the eggs thoroughly to incorporate air and cook them over a low heat to ensure they puff up without burning.
+Whisk the eggs well to trap air and cook on low heat so they puff up without turning brown too quick.

 How long do I cook a spinach omelette?